ant-design/ant-design-mini/src/Input/index.en.md

 ### Input focus does not open the keyboard

-需要在 app.json window 里加上 `"enableInPageRenderInput": "YES"`。
+You need to add it to the app.json window. `"enableInPageRenderInput": "YES"`。

 ### Cursor problem with Input

-Can be viewed [This document](https://opendocs.alipay.com/mini/component/input#FAQ) 使用 `enableNative` Property解决。
+Can be viewed [This document](https://opendocs.alipay.com/mini/component/input#FAQ) Use `enableNative` property to resolve.

 ### Keyboard problems using value controlled mode